srdusr/notes/tools/ssh.md

 * Start server in machine that will ssh into
 `$ sshd`

-* Send authorization to the remote target so we can ssh into the machine `$ ssh-copy-id -p 8022 -i ~/.ssh/id_rsa.pub user@ip.address`

 * Android remote host into desktop server, assuming default port 8022
 `$ ssh your_desktop_ssh_user@YOUR.DESKTOP.IP.ADDRESS -p 8022`